HALF OF YOUR DONORS DO NOT KNOW WHAT YOU DO.

 If half of your donors don’t understand what you do, how well do your communities understand you?

-The complex role of United Ways in their communities is not well understood, so United Ways are often perceived as nothing more than a fundraiser.
+The complex role United Ways play in their communities is not well understood, so United Ways are often perceived as nothing more than fundraisers.

 This is problematic because many donors and community members no longer see the need for an organization that fundraises on the behalf of others: